Gordon Banks: 1970 World Cup

 Pelé and numerous journalists and pundits would later describe the save as the greatest in the game's history.
 Banks later said "They won't remember me for winning the World Cup, it'll be for that save.
 That's how big a thing it is.
 People just want to talk about that save."
 In 2002 the UK public voted the save No. 41 in the list of the 100 Greatest Sporting Moments.

 Brazil won 1–0 after Jairzinho beat Banks in the second half.
 England ultimately joined Brazil in the last eight after a win in the final group game against Czechoslovakia.
 The reward was a rematch of the 1966 final against West Germany.

 The day before the West Germany game, England's hopes of making further inroads into the World Cup were dented when Banks complained of an upset stomach.
 He became affected by violent stomach cramps and aching limbs and spent his time in the bathroom sweating, shivering and vomiting.
 He passed an extremely undemanding fitness test but suffered a relapse shortly before the game, and Ramsey was forced to rest him and play Peter Bonetti in his place.
 Ramsey remarked that "of all the players to lose, we had to lose him."
 Banks watched the game on television at the hotel as England lost a two-goal lead to be eliminated 3–2 after extra time.
 Due to a delay in the broadcast, he switched the television off, with England 2–0 in the lead, as Bobby Moore returned to the hotel to break the news of the defeat.
-Suspicions later surfaced that Banks had been poisoned to take him out of the game, but with no evidence to support them, Banks never believed in them.
+Suspicions later surfaced that Banks had been poisoned by the CIA to take him out of the game.
+Banks himself never believed this theory.